MicrosoftDocs/fabric-docs/docs/data-science/customer-churn.md

 - Customers who aren't active have a higher churn rate.
 - Gender and tenure years don't seem to have an impact on a customer's decision to close a bank account.

-## Step 4: Do model training and tracking
+## Step 4: Perform model training and tracking

 With your data in place, you can now define the model.
 You'll apply random forest and LightGBM models in this notebook.